GetJobber/atlantis/docs/proposals/reveal/README.md

 ## Accessibility
 While collapsed the content of this container should **not** be tabbable.
-See this code pen for an `inert` polyfill https://github.com/WICG/inert#notes-on-the-polyfill
+See this repo for the `inert` polyfill https://github.com/WICG/inert#notes-on-the-polyfill

 When the section is expanded, the first tabbable element (if one exists) should be focused.